Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

-The Historical Insights Editorial Team Research-based historical publishing · All prices verified against primary auction records
+The Historical Insights Editorial Team All prices verified against primary auction house records · Provenance cross-referenced

 $80.2MHighest Single Sale

-Pinner Qing Dynasty Qianlong famille rose vase, yellow ground with reticulated body and fish medallion, imperial porcelain c.1736–1795
+Pinner Qing Dynasty Qianlong famille rose vase — yellow ground with reticulated body, imperial porcelain c.1736–1795

 Imperial Chinese Porcelain